Dainerx/InputTounsi/README.md

 # Input Tounsi
-A jQuery plugin for entering and validating Tunisian users' coordinates.
+A jQuery plugin for entering and validating Tunisian users' data or any other data.
 It is made very easy to use and easier to customize .

 <img src="https://raw.githubusercontent.com/Dainerx/InputTounsi/master/screenshots/screenshot-1.png?token=ASmpJW4uTy8276xSEkws2A1f28J7GRKVks5ZhmH1wA%3D%3D">

 If you like it and would like to leave some feeds back please leave me a message on one of my social medias accounts or [personal website](http://dainer.me).

+Also, contributing is open for everyone please don't hesitate to come forward.

 ## Table of Contents